-A group of dedicated female officers have been increasing women’s safety and giving back to the community, as part of the RPS Women’s Personal Safety Team since 2023.
-Their goal is to educate, inspire, and empower women to take ownership of their personal safety.
+The RPS Women’s Personal Safety Team was created in 2023 to educate, inspire, and empower women to take ownership of their personal safety.

 - Awareness is your first line for personal safety, which begins long before any actual physical contact.
 Be aware of yourself, your surroundings.